createcandle/configuration-files/boot/firmware/readme.txt

 candle_kiosk_forced.txt 	# Force the kiosk mode to start on low memory systems (Pi Zero). candle_kiosk_require_login.txt 	# If this file exists it will force the user to log back into the kiosk browser after each reboot. cloudless.txt 			# Experimental, to launch the controller even if there is no network at all.
-Use with the Hotspot addon. nohotspot.txt 			# Aborts hotspot addon launch.
+Use with the Hotspot addon. candle_hotspot.txt 			# If present, Candle will start a guest WiFi network.
+You can change its password by writing it into this file. nohotspot.txt 			# Aborts hotspot addon launch.
 Useful if that feature somehow causes trouble. show_mouse_pointer.txt 		# Forces showing the mouse pointer on the HDMI output. hide_mouse_pointer.txt 		# Forces hiding the mouse pointer on the HDMI output.